-All applicants requesting test accommodations must review the information below, complete the Test Accommodations Request Form, and upload the required supporting documentation when submitting their application online.
+All applicants requesting test accommodations must review the information below, complete the Test Accommodations Request, which is part of the application process, and upload the required supporting documentation in order to submit their online application.
 Requests for test accommodations are reviewed by CRCC on a case-by-case basis without penalty.

 Non-Discrimination Policy for Individuals with Disabilities

 In accordance with the Americans with Disabilities Act of 1990 (ADA), as amended, and other applicable laws in the United States, CRCC does not discriminate against individuals with disabilities in providing access to its examination program.
 CRCC provides appropriate accommodations for its examination for individuals with documented disabilities who demonstrate a need for accommodations.
 The ADA and accompanying regulations define a person with a disability as someone with a physical or mental impairment that substantially limits one or more major life activities such as walking, seeing, hearing, or learning.
 The purpose of documentation is to validate the applicant is covered under the ADA or other applicable laws.
 Comprehensive information by a qualified professional is necessary to allow CRCC to understand the nature and extent of the applicant’s disability and the resulting functional impairment that limits access to its examinations.
 Documentation also allows CRCC to provide appropriate accommodations for such a disability.

 No applicant shall be offered an accommodation that would compromise the certified rehabilitation counselor examination's ability to test accurately the skills and knowledge it purports to measure.
 Similarly, no auxiliary aid or service will be provided that will fundamentally alter the examination.